tykiww/tykiww.github.io/_posts/2018-01-05-luhn-with-rvest.md

 7. Finally, you will have a string that has the original random numbers including the 'check' digit.
 - 373263

 The pseudo-code for this algorithm is right [here](https://en.wikipedia.org/wiki/Luhn_algorithm#Pseudo-Code).
-If you want to do this on your own, it may be a good guide.
 It's rather simple.
-You probably won't need it if you had the rules.
+You probably won't need it if you have the rules.

 With this algorithm, I decided to make a credit card generator for some of the main credit networks (ie. Visa, Amex, MasterCard, etc.).
-I also hoped to incorporate some simple `rvest()` scraping so it will help you realize how easy it can be to scrape information from the web.
+I also hoped to incorporate some simple `rvest()` scraping to help you realize how easy it can be to scrape information from the web.

-Let's get started by downloading the only necessary library. the rest will be performed in Base R.
+Let's get started by downloading the only necessary library.
+The rest will be performed in Base R.

 ```r
 library(rvest)